martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

    that did not verify correctly, etc.

 UNSUPPORTED_CERTIFICATE (0xERROR-TBD2):
-:  A certificate was of an unsupported type
+: A certificate was of an unsupported type or did not contain required extensions

 CERTIFICATE_REVOKED (0xERROR-TBD3):
 :  A certificate was revoked by its signer